Tabassum: Career

 Tabassum made her film debut as a child actor with Nargis (1947) followed by Mera Suhaag (1947), Manjhdhar (1947) and Bari Behen (1949).
 Later in Deedar (1951), directed by Nitin Bose, she played the childhood role of Nargis; the hit song Bachpan Ke Din Bhula Na Dena sung by Lata Mangeshkar and Shamshad Begum was picturised on her.
 Also, in the next year, she appeared in another important film Baiju Bawra (1952) directed by Vijay Bhatt, where she appeared in the childhood role of Meena Kumari.
 She also worked in the popular film Phir Wohi Dil Laya Hoon starring Joy Mukherjee and Asha Parekh.
 She also starred in the beautiful song 'Aji qibla mohtarma'.
 After a gap, she reentered films in adult roles, working as a character actress.

 Tabassum hosted the first talk show of Indian television, Phool Khile Hain Gulshan Gulshan, which ran for 21 years from 1972 to 1993.
 Produced by Doordarshan Kendra Mumbai, it was based on interviews of film celebrities and became immensely popular.
 This also led to a career as stage compere.
 She was also the editor of Grihalaxmi, a Hindi women's magazine for 15 years and wrote many joke books.

 In 1985, she directed, produced and wrote her first film, Tum Par Hum Qurban.
 In 2006, she returned to television, as an actress in Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam, produced by Rajshri Productions.
 She became a judge in a reality stand-up comedy show Ladies Special (2009) on Zee TV.

-Tabassum continued to work as an interviewer for television and was doing a TV show on TV Asia USA and Canada titled Abhi Toh Main Jawaan Hoon based on the Golden Era of Hindi Cinema.
-In 2016, she launched her channel on YouTube, titled "Tabassum Talkies" which consists of nostalgic talks, interviews of celebrities, shayaris, jokes and more.
-Subsequently she returned to television with "Tab Aur Ab" in 2020.
+Tabassum continued to work as an interviewer for television and was doing a TV show on TV Asia USA and Canada titled Abhi Toh Main Jawaan Hoon based on the Golden Era of Hindi Cinema directed by her son Hoshang Govil for 12 years.
+In 2016, she launched her channel on YouTube, titled "TabassumTalkies" Produced and Directed by her son Hoshang Govil who is carrying her legacy by hosting Tabassum Talkies which consists of nostalgic talks, interviews of celebrities, shayaris, jokes and more.
+Subsequently, she returned to television with "Tab Aur Ab" in 2020.